kohei-us/orcus/doc/overview/index.rst

 the library also provides support for some hierarchical documents, such as JSON and YAML, which were a later addition to the library.

+You can use this library either through its C++ API, Python API, or CLI.
+However, not all three methods equally expose all features of the library, and the C++ API is more complete than the other two.

 The library is physically split into four parts:

     1. the parser part that provides the aforementioned low-level parsers,